kem79/try-rabbitmq/example_2/readme.md

 http://192.168.99.100/15672
 ```
 You should witness that the number of messages in the "tasks" queue is largely less then 3001.
 When i run the
-experiement, I stopped the broker once and i witnessed that there were only 2160 message in the broker, far less then
+experiment, I stopped the broker once and i witnessed that there were only 2160 message in the broker, far less then
  3001.

 Let's see if enabling delivery confirm improve something.

-### with delivery confirm
+### With delivery confirm
 1) Purge the queue in the rabbitmq management console (around the bottom of the page).
 ```
 http://192.168.99.100/15672